Tabeling and Ohio host Western Michigan - WTOP News

 Kalamazoo, Michigan; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Ohio plays Western Michigan after Bailey Tabeling scored 28 points in Ohio’s 71-55 victory against the Northern Illinois Huskies.
+BOTTOM LINE: Ohio visits Western Michigan after Bailey Tabeling scored 28 points in Ohio’s 71-55 win against the Northern Illinois Huskies.

 The Broncos are 3-3 on their home court.
-Western Michigan allows 65.2 points to opponents and has been outscored by 7.2 points per game.
+Western Michigan gives up 65.2 points to opponents and has been outscored by 7.2 points per game.

-The Bobcats are 1-1 in MAC play.
-Ohio averages 18.3 turnovers per game and is 3-1 when committing fewer turnovers than opponents.
+The Bobcats are 1-1 in conference games.
+Ohio is 3-6 against opponents over .500.

-Western Michigan is shooting 40.1% from the field this season, 0.6 percentage points lower than the 40.7% Ohio allows to opponents.
-Ohio’s 36.3% shooting percentage from the field this season is 5.7 percentage points lower than Western Michigan has given up to its opponents (42.0%).

-The Broncos and Bobcats face off Wednesday for the first time in MAC play this season.
+Western Michigan averages 58.0 points per game, 15.6 fewer points than the 73.6 Ohio gives up.
+Ohio averages 8.0 made 3-pointers per game this season, 1.6 more made shots on average than the 6.4 per game Western Michigan gives up.

-TOP PERFORMERS: Marina Asensio is shooting 37.5% from beyond the arc with 2.3 made 3-pointers per game for the Broncos, while averaging 13.8 points and 4.7 assists.
+TOP PERFORMERS: Marina Asensio averages 2.3 made 3-pointers per game for the Broncos, scoring 13.8 points while shooting 37.5% from beyond the arc.

 LAST 10 GAMES: Broncos: 3-7, averaging 59.7 points, 28.9 rebounds, 12.9 assists, 9.6 steals and 2.5 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 64.4 points per game.